Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 pre_truncation('SRR1658570_1.fastq', 'MboI')
 pre_truncation('SRR1658570_2.fastq', 'MboI')
 ```
+where the first argument is the fastq file, the second argument is the restriction enzyme (see API documentation).

 The output files will have the same filename with extension ```.trunc.fastq```.
 If a different restriction enzyme (RE) than HindIII, MboI, NcoI and DpnII has been used in the Hi-C experiment, then run the following for each fastq file:
 ```Python
 execfile('pre_truncation.py')
 pre_truncation('a_file.fastq', 'custom_RE', 'custom_ligation_junction')
 ```
-where ```custom_ligation_junction``` is the ligation junction sequence of nucleotides associated to the restriction enzyme you are using (see [Ay et al., 2015](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0745-7) for more details).
+where ``custom_ligation_junction`` is the ligation junction sequence of nucleotides associated to the restriction enzyme you are using (see [Ay et al., 2015](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0745-7) for more details), ``custom_RE`` is your restriction enzyme name.

 A log file named **pre_truncation_log.txt** is generated with the information about the percentage of reads that have been truncated.
 This is also printed on the console:
 ```unix